AtinChing/Applied-AI-ML-Implementations/README.md

 - RNNs
 - LSTMs
 - Computer Vision/
-- deep_learning.ipynb in foundations/
-- neural_networks.ipynb in foundations/ (maybe combine with deep_learning?)
+- √ neural_networks.ipynb in foundations/ (maybe combine with deep_learning?)
 - Reevaluate transformers.ipynb.
 Intuition/depth (more specific or detailed explanations, visualisations and applications of attention can be done).